-There are many things that will damage bronze, apart from the environment.
-These include:
+Apart from the environment, there are many things that will damage bronze, including:

 Most people don’t realise how vulnerable bronze is.
 It is a reactive metal – that’s why it can develop such a beautiful patina, but also why it corrodes.

 Those unfamiliar with its ways can do a great deal of damage.
 Commercial cleaning products have the potential to etch and speckle the original patina.
-Even contractors working alongside bronze can damage it unintentionally.
-This can cause permanent disfiguration requiring bronze restoration.
+Even contractors working alongside bronze can damage it unintentionally, which can cause permanent disfiguration requiring bronze restoration.

-Our staff work in teams on site and can help you keep your bronze in optimum condition.
-The key is to clean and restore on a regular basis enabling the building to look good throughout the year.
+Our staff work in teams onsite and can help you keep your bronze in optimum condition.
+The key is to clean and restore on a regular basis, enabling the bronze to look good throughout the year.

 Even better, when we combine bronze restoration and bronze cleaning, the condition of your bronze will go up while the price tag goes down.
 This type of combined treatment is what we refer to as bronze maintenance.
 Our clients find that it is a more cost-effective option than carrying out extensive bronze restoration every now and then.

-If you’d like to know more about how bronze cleaning and maintenance prevents historic shop fronts, bronze features and fittings from becoming dirty and disfigured, then take a look at our bronze maintenance page.
+If you’d like to know more about how bronze cleaning and maintenance prevent historic shopfronts, bronze features and fittings from becoming dirty and disfigured, then take a look at our bronze maintenance page.

-We also have a great article on why building managers should prioritise bronze cleaning to avoid bronze restoration.
+We also have a great article on why we recommend building managers prioritise bronze cleaning to avoid bronze restoration.

 The way we restore a contemporary bronze sculpture may be very different to how we approach a traditional bronze monument.
 Contemporary sculptures may have been fabricated with architectural elements, rather than cast.
-If a particular element is degrading faster than another, we will investigate the root cause.
-Then we will establish how best to stabilise it.
+If one particular element is degrading faster than another, we will investigate the root cause, then establish how best to stabilise it.

-Public sculpture and monuments can have a variety of patinas.
+Public sculptures and monuments can have a variety of patinas.
 We have a great deal of knowledge about the conservation of both historic and contemporary patinas and how to preserve them.

-In some instances, we may tailor-make products to suit an object’s precise needs.
-Whenever possible, we involve the artist in the conservation solutions and always aim to respect their vision of the object.
+In some instances, we may tailor products to suit an object’s precise needs.
+Whenever possible, we involve the artist in the conservation solutions, and always aim to respect their vision of the object.